Learn the basics with a private lesson

 Serving

 Serves are hit underhand in pickleball, which also makes the game more appealing to beginners and less athletic players.
 Serves are hit from behind the baseline and travel diagonally across the court, just like in tennis.
-The serve must be hit from below waist height in an upward direction.
+The pickleball serve must be hit from below waist height in an upward direction (unless hit off the bounce).

-Unlike in tennis, the purpose of the serve in pickleball is to put the ball in play rather than to win the point.
+Unlike in tennis, the main purpose of the serve in pickleball is to put the ball in play rather than to hit an ace.

 Loading...